1300 307 576 Call now Request a callback

 • Resembling honeybees, except only have one pair of wings

-• The males have contiguous eyes, which easily differentiates them from females where the eyes are widely separated.
+• The males have contiguous eyes, which easily differentiates them from females, where the eyes are widely separated.

 Life cycle and habits of the Field Mouse